Fixed and folding blade knives

 - Hold the blade against the Ultra-Tek at the original sharpened angle of 18° to 22°.

-- Beginning at the base of the blade and tip of the sharpener, pull the blade down and toward you across the top of the sharpener in a slight arc as shown in the illustration.
+- Beginning at the base of the blade and tip of the sharpener, pull the blade down and toward you across the top of the sharpener in a slight arc.

-Do the same thing across the bottom of the sharpener as shown.
+Do the same thing across the bottom of the sharpener.
 This sharpens the top of your blade.

 - Repeat this “over and under” motion approximately three to five times to fully sharpen your knife.